 “Agroecology is based on applying ecological concepts and principles to optimize interactions between plants, animals, humans and the environment while taking into consideration the social aspects that need to be addressed for a sustainable and fair food system.
 By building synergies, agroecology can support food production and food security and nutrition while restoring the ecosystem services and biodiversity that are essential for sustainable agriculture.
 Agroecology can play an important role in building resilience and adapting to climate change.

 Agroecology is based on context-specific design and organization, of crops, livestock, farms and landscapes.
 It works with solutions that conserve above and below ground biodiversity as well as cultural and knowledge diversity with a focus on women’s and youth’s role in agriculture.”

 To better understand the entangled elements of agroecology, the FAO has also created a helpful guide on The 10 Elements of Agroecology.
 We hope you’ll check it out.

 What do we do?

 The project began with a focus on promoting the use of grain or perennial legumes (e.g. peanut or soyabean).
-The legumes fix nitrogen from the atmosphere, such that when the leaves and roots are incorporated directly into the soil they add nitrogen, other nutrients and organic matter.
+The legumes fix nitrogen from the atmosphere, and when the leaves and roots are incorporated directly into the soil after the harvest they naturally add nitrogen, other nutrients and organic matter.
 Farmers can then grow another crop in the improved soil the following year (e.g. maize) and eat the edible grain legume.
-Subsequently it is hoped that this will lead to an increased food productivity which will in turn enhance food availability within households of resource-poor farmers.
+This leads to increased food productivity, which in turn enhances food availability within households of resource-poor farmers.